coha-it/wp-das-neue-fuehren/wp-content/plugins/host-webfonts-local/readme.txt

 == Changelog ==

+= 4.4.0 | April 10th, 2021 =
+* Moved sidebar to its own 'Help' tab to clean up the interface.
+* Manage Optimize Fonts panel is now shown inline with other options (and has its own label).
+* Each stylesheet's handle is now more prominently visible and the font family is better readable.
+* Added mass actions to each font family for easier management of each stylesheet.
+* Took a different approach to deal with SSL/Non-SSL for local Dev environments.
+* Performance improvements to manual detection mode (decreased risk of timeouts!)
+* Overall UX tweaks and performance improvements.

 = 4.3.2 | April 5th, 2021 =
 * Fixed MIME type (`X-Content-Type-Options: nosniff`) related errors when using Download API.
-* When site is not using SSL, SSL verification (`sslverify`) is disabled while contacting the Download API.
+* When site is not using SSL, sslverify is disabled when contacting the Download API.
 * When OMGF Pro is running in Automatic Mode, only preloads for the currently used stylesheet are loaded.

 = 4.3.1 | March 29th, 2021 =